pulp-platform/pulp-training/dot_product/README.md

 Run it in gui mode (make conf gui=1 run)
 ```

-Identify the meaniful part in the assembler.
-Check both the trace (in the build folder)
+Identify the dot product parts in the assembler.
-and the waveforms of the core.
+After executing the code, check both the trace file in ./build/pulpissimo/trace_core_1f_0.log to see the instructions executed by the core.
+Can you find the dot product part?

 ```
 How many cycles do you exept from such function?
 Why?